imonlinux/linux-voice-assistant/docs/linux-voice-assistant-2mic-install.md

 3. Choose "ESPHome" and then "Set up another instance of ESPHome"
 4. Enter the IP address of your voice satellite with port 6053
 5. Click "Submit"
+6. During the registration process, use the wake word that you configured in your linux-voice-assistant.service file.
+Default is "ok_nabo".

 ## 8. Verification